stacklet/aws-workshop/01-policy-authoring/README.md

 ## Translation into IaC Policies

-IaC controls are extremely useful in organizations using Terraform as their primary infrastrcture tool.
+IaC controls are extremely useful in organizations using Terraform as their primary infrastructure tool.
 IaC code that is not compliant with one or more policies can be intercepted pre-commit (on developer laptop), pre-merge (in CI pipeline) or pre-deploy (in CD pipeline) and denied moving forward.
 This guarantees that everything that the application is compliant with ACME.inc's guardrails when you deploy it.

 The workflow to generate more IaC policies is the following: